-In any event, the 3% real offset rate appears to be too high, and if the program is instituted, it should be done with a lower rate.
-If the offset rate were lowered from 3% per annum to 2%, it would shift the net values of the accounts at retirement shown in Tables 3 and 4 up by \$30,322 the difference between the real offset cumulated at 3% and the real offset cumulated at 2%, generally making the median net values positive.
+In any event, the 3% real offset rate of the Bush proposal appears to be too high, and if the program is instituted, it should be done with a lower rate.
+If the offset rate were lowered from 3% per annum to 2%, it would shift the net values of the accounts at retirement shown in Tables 2 and 3 up by \$30,322 the difference between the offset cumulated at 3% and the offset cumulated at 2%, generally making the median net values positive.
 Better yet, the offset could be cumulated at a market rate.
 The offset could be calculated as the terminal value of the contributions brought to the final date using actual U.S. Treasury Inflation Protected Security (TIPS) yields of the appropriate maturity.

-Reducing the offset rate would move the distribution of the returns to the right, but of course would will do nothing to reduce the uncertainty of the returns that we saw in Tables 3 and 4.
-Even with an offset rate of 2%, the baseline personal account net value at retirement as simulated with adjusted historical returns (shown in Column 1 of Table 4) would still be negative over 25% of the time.
+Reducing the offset rate would move the distribution of the returns to the right, but of course would do nothing to reduce the uncertainty of the returns that we saw in Tables 2 and 3.
+Even with an offset rate of 2%, the baseline personal account net value at retirement as simulated with adjusted historical returns (shown in column 1 of Table 3) would still be negative over 25% of the time.